 - Not all countries are as well regulated as Canada, or have the same consistent and reliable accounting, auditing, and financial reporting standards.
 Some countries may have lower standards of business practices and lax regulation, and may be more vulnerable to corruption.
 Even in some relatively wellregulated countries, it can be difficult to get the information investors need about business operations.
 Foreign investments could suffer as a result. - A small number of companies could make up a large part of the foreign market.
-If one of these companies does poorly, the whole market could drop. - Sometimes foreign governments impose taxes, take over private businesses, or change the rights of foreign investors.
-They might impose currency controls that greatly restrict the ability to get money out of the country, or they may devalue their currency. - Minority shareholders' rights may not be as well protected. - Riots, civil unrest or wars, or unstable governments in some countries could hurt investments.

-• Foreign countries may experience relatively high inflation, and high interest rates.
+If one of these companies does poorly, the whole market could drop. - Sometimes foreign governments impose taxes (like the tariffs explained under Equity risk and Interest rate risk in this section), and take over private businesses, or change the rights of foreign investors.
+They might impose currency controls that greatly restrict the ability to get money out of the country, or they may devalue their currency. - Minority shareholders' rights may not be as well protected. - Riots, civil unrest or wars, or unstable governments in some countries could hurt investments. - Foreign countries may experience relatively high inflation, and high interest rates.